Wording +1 213 595 6125

 Those customers who simply LOVE what you do.

-As mentioned previously, there are lots of apps that offer "landing page" services, such as popular platforms like Unbounce & Leadpages.
+As mentioned previously, many apps offer "landing page" services, such as popular platforms like Unbounce and Leadpages.
 Go with what works for you and your budget.

-Part of the setup of your own website is to buy your own "domain name".
-This is the name of your DOT COM web site; the idea is that it matches your live gaming business name.
+Part of setting up your own website is buying your own "domain name."
+This is the name of your DOT COM website; the idea is that it matches your live gaming business name.

 You can purchase a domain name from GoDaddy or another provider.